Adrenal fatigue

 - physical stress

 The theory of adrenal fatigue was first introduced in 1998 by a chiropractor.
-However, at the moment there is no scientific evidence that this condition exists.
+However, scientific studies have not found evidence that this condition exists.

 When should I see my doctor?

-If you have unexplained fatigue or adrenal fatigue, check with your doctor that there isn’t another cause for your tiredness.
+If you have unexplained fatigue or have been told you have adrenal fatigue, check with your doctor.
+They can make sure there isn't another cause for your tiredness.

 - iron deficiency